Non Recurring Engineering / NRE Calculator

 During the prototype stage of the product, it’s okay to use off the shelf parts as a product case to start testing your product in real-life circumstances and gather user’s feedback.

-The cost of Industrial Design can vary enormously.
-It depends on your ambition, the budget, and the time you have available.
+The cost of Industrial Design can vary enormously, many can provide you with an industrial design pricelist, but at the end, it depends on your ambition, the budget, and the time you have available.

 You can organize a contest on a site like 99designs.com, and perhaps 30 young enthusiasts will submit their concept, you only pay the winner $100.